knpuniversity/symfony3-upgrade/knpu/fix-deprecations-in-bundles.md

 composer update knplabs/knp-paginator-bundle symfony/assetic-bundle symfony/monolog-bundle --with-dependencies
 ```

-Notice I'm *not* tweaking versions in `composer.json`.
-Maybe I *will* need to do
+Notice I'm *not* tweaking their version constraints in `composer.json`.
+Maybe I *will*
-this, but I'll take the *laz* route first and hope that upgrading these to the newest
+need to do this, but I'll take the lazy route first and hope that upgrading these
-version allowed by these existing constraints will be enough.
+to the newest version allowed by their existing constraints will be enough.

 Let's see what happens!

 Cool!
-We downloaded some patch version updates, which *may* have solved our problem...
+This downloaded some patch version updates, which *may* have solved our problem...
 or maybe it didn't.
 Clear the cache and go refresh:

 ```bash
 rm -rf var/cache/*
 ```

 Click into the deprecations.
-Now the deprecation notices are down to 5 and these
+Now the notices are down to 5 and they're coming from
-are coming from *our* code.
+*our* code.
 Problem solved!
 But wait, refresh again.
-Huh, now there
+Huh, now there are 32 notices:
-are 32 notices: the ones from AsseticBundle are back!
-The new version of AsseticBundle
+the ones from AsseticBundle are back!
+The new version of AsseticBundle did *not*
-did *not* fix that problem.
+fix that problem.

 ## The Bundle isn't Symfony 3 Ready!?